jiamingm1990/Technologies/Apple.md

 Networking calls that rely on the URL Loading System.
 ATS does not apply to calls from lower-level networking interfaces like the Network framework or CFNetwork.

+> What is certificate pinning?

+App enabled with ATS will check the certificate of a secure server.
+It validates the certificate with trusted achnor certificates and trusted root certificates.
+The trusted certificates are managed at operating system level.
+Certificate pinning is a technique to do the check at app level.
+It tightens the trust requirement and limits the set of CAs.

+Read [Identity Pinning: How to configure server certificates for your app](https://developer.apple.com/news/?id=g9ejcf8y) to know more details.
+To do it programatically, read [Performing Manual Server Trust Authentication](https://developer.apple.com/documentation/foundation/url_loading_system/handling_an_authentication_challenge/performing_manual_server_trust_authentication?language=objc).

 ## App Files Format

 > What is the usage of .xcconfig?